SnetkovDA/GetDataFromVoltammograms/README.md

 * Folder [Simplifier](https://github.com/SnetkovDA/GetDataFromVoltammograms/tree/master/Simplifier) contains full source code of the project.

-* File [GDFVG.exe](https://github.com/SnetkovDA/GetDataFromVoltammograms/blob/master/GDFVG.exe) is ready to use, builded version of the project for Windows OS (32 bit).
+* File [GDFVG.zip](https://github.com/SnetkovDA/GetDataFromVoltammograms/blob/master/GDFVG.zip) is ready to use, builded version of the project for Windows OS (32 bit).
 To run it:
-1. Download .exe file.
+1. Download .zip file.
-2. (optional) Copy to any folder.
+2. Unzip to any folder.
 3. Run GDFVG.exe file.

 ## How to use this programm?